team-exor/eiquidus/README.md

     - chartjs-plugin-crosshair v1.2.0 ([https://github.com/abelheinsbroek/chartjs-plugin-crosshair](https://github.com/abelheinsbroek/chartjs-plugin-crosshair))
   - OverlayScrollbars v1.13.3
   - flag-icon-css v4.1.4 ([https://github.com/lipis/flag-icon-css](https://github.com/lipis/flag-icon-css))
+  - Intl.js (uses the v3.111.0 polyfill service to only download if using a browser that doesn't already support the ECMAScript Internationalization API)
 - Platform independent (tested to run on Windows, MacOS and Linux) **NOTE:** Most of the instructions in this guide were written for use with Linux and may need to be modified when using another OS
 - Mobile-friendly
 - Sass support